f5devcentral/f5-gsts-labs-ansible-cookbook/docs/labinfo/udf.rst

    button.
 Then click the :guilabel:`WEB SHELL` option.
 A new browser window/tab will be opened.

 #.
+Ensure that the `f5-gsts-labs-ansible-cookbook` directory in your `/root` directory
+   is up-to-date.

+   This can be done with the following command

+   ``cd /root/f5-gsts-labs-ansible-cookbook && git pull``

+#.
 Select how you would like to continue:

    - Review: :ref:`bigipbasics`